Debra Green Professional Counsellor & Psychotherapist Reg. MBACP Prof. Dip

 Counselling with me is confidential, safe and supportive.
 You can say whatever you like, you wont shock me and I will not judge you - whatever you bring to counselling and whoever you are is ok with me - really it is.
 It may take a while for you to trust me, as trusting people and relationships could be a difficulty for you - we can work on this together and you will find that after counselling with me you may feel ready to embark on new relationships with a more open and trusting approach.

-I work from my warm and accessible private practices, either in Southsea or Fareham.
+I work from my warm and relaxed private practices, either in Southsea or Fareham.
 Neither have disabled access being on the 1st floor.

 Your first session will be organised around your work/life schedule such that you can relax and really use your time with me to explore whatever is going on for you - in your own way and in your own time.